inventory management

 Your craft products can be the cutest, most elegant, or most luxurious items on the marketplace.
 But none of that matters if you can’t keep your raw materials stocked, or you keep running out of products to sell.
 If you can’t keep a proper inventory on hand to fulfil orders, you won’t be able to grow your business effectively.

-When you track inventory, you’ll be able to respond more quickly to sales orders, prevent stocks from expiring or going out of date (if that’s a concern), and reduce the risks of stock outs happening at the worst possible times.
+When you track inventory, you’ll respond more quickly to sales orders, prevent stocks from expiring (if that’s a concern), and cut the risk of stock outs happening at the worst possible times.
+And if you’re looking for the bigger picture on why this matters, inventory management for makers covers it in depth.

 How Craftybase will help you as a maker

-As a maker, it’s easy to get caught up in the minutiae of running a business single-handedly.
+As a maker, it’s easy to get caught up in the day-to-day of running a business single-handedly.
 You’ve got to market the business, fill orders, and communicate with customers.
-Managing inventory and costs is important, but it’s very time consuming and can easily be buried under a flood of other tasks.
+Managing inventory and costs is important, but it can easily get buried under everything else.

 • Track your material costs and stock levels in real-time